-The Ministry of Finance signs a number of financing agreements with several local banks amounting to SAR 25 billion (U.S.\$ 6.67 billion) to execute various infrastructure projects scheduled to start in 2023 and 2024 to expedite the implementation of these projects.
-The National Debt Management Center arranged for those financings in accordance with the Ministry of Finance aim towards enabling and supporting strategic infrastructure projects in line with the Kingdom's 2030 Vision.
-As at 30 September 2023, the utilization amount is SAR 8.8 billion (U.S.\$ 2.3 million).
+In September 2022, the Ministry of Finance signed a number of financing agreements with several local banks amounting to SAR 25 billion (U.S.\$ 6.67 billion) to expediate the implementation of various infrastructure projects which were scheduled to start in 2023 and 2024.
+The National Debt Management Center arranged for those financings in accordance with the Ministry of Finance's aim towards enabling and supporting strategic infrastructure projects in line with the Kingdom's 2030 Vision.
+As at 30 September 2024, the utilisation amount was SAR 15.48 billion (U.S.\$4.13 million).